tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectMultipleSegmentation.PNG">

 To count the number of objects in your data, the program defaults to a 20 pixel minimum size of the objects as countable.
-If you want the minimum size of what an object must be in order to be counted, you are able to adjust this value.
+If you want a different minimum size threshold in order to be counted, you are able to adjust this value.

 <img src = "figures/selectSizeMin.PNG">